Secluded Bays and Inlets

 Meet the First Nations

-The Sunshine Coast is home to three First Nations: Tla’amin, Shíshálh, and Skwxwu7mesh who have lived on the Salish Sea since time immemorial.
+The Sunshine Coast is home to three First Nations: Tla’amin, Shíshálh, and Skwxwu7mesh and Klahoose, who have lived on the Salish Sea since time immemorial.
 They continue to paddle and fish these waters and welcome visitors to their territories.
 Visit the Tems Swiya Museum in Sechelt, the Tla’amin Salmon Hatchery north of Powell River, or the Sunshine Coast Museum & Archives in Gibsons to explore First Nations’ history and culture.
 Even better, take a cultural paddling tour with I’Hos Cultural Tours or Talaysay Tours.

 It’s an island, sort of